 A Changing Landscape for K12 School Enrollment

 As school options multiply, families across the country face a more complicated process to choose, apply, and enroll in public schools.
 Some schools may offer preferences for residents of certain neighborhoods, others may have special admissions requirements, and others may provide specialized programming – and they all may have different applications and deadlines.
 Navigating a variety of school types, processes and timelines can be an overwhelming task for families and a serious barrier to school choice.
 To simplify the process for families, several cities across the country are unifying their enrollment systems.
-Examples range from creating a common application amongst schools, to implementing a full “unified enrollment” system.
+Examples range from creating a single application or a common application process amongst schools, to implementing a full “unified enrollment” system.

 Unified Enrollment System (UE)